iximiuz/awesome-container-tinkering/RUNTIMES.md

 ### 🪦 rkt

 <a href="https://github.com/rkt/rkt">rkt</a> - [discontinued] "rkt is a pod-native container engine for Linux.
 It is composable, secure, and built on standards."

+### 🎓 conman

+<a href="https://github.com/iximiuz/conman">conman</a> - a toy container manager written for educational purposes. <a href="https://iximiuz.com/en/series/implementing-container-manager/">Read more about the conman project on iximiuz.com</a>.

 ## High-level container runtimes